-Not all foreign investors are aware that Peru has a law for the protection of private data, which imposes some obligations upon companies in regard how data is processed and treated.
-This article is meant to introduce the reader into the basics of the Peruvian Law for the Protection of Private Data – Law N° 29733 (hereinafter the “Law”).
+Incorporating a company in Peru can be a relatively easy task; complying with Peruvian legislation however can be an entirely different matter without the proper guidance.
+For instance, not many foreign investors are aware that Peru has a law for the protection of private data, which imposes some obligations upon companies in regard how data is processed and treated.
+Thus, the present guide is meant to introduce the reader into the basics of the Peruvian Law for the Protection of Private Data – Law N° 29733 (hereinafter the “Law”).

 What is Private Data?

 The Law distinguishes two classes of Private Data: Personal Data and Sensible Data.
 The first is defined as “all information of a natural person which will help identify them, through methods reasonably used”.
 Personal Data includes information such as numbers, letters, graphics, photos and acoustic files.
 In other words, names, address, ID number, photos, and voice recordings, among others.

 Sensible Data is information relative to the person’s physical, moral or emotional characteristics.
 It includes information such as race or ethnicity, income, political or religious opinions, convictions, union membership, and information relative to physical, mental and sex life.

 Thus, when a company is collecting and storing data from their clients they may inadvertently be collecting Personal and Sensible Data, thus becoming a holder of a Personal Information Database subject to the obligations imposed by the Law.

 What obligations are imposed upon companies by the Law?

 - Consent: The first thing to keep in mind is that, before you collect any Personal or Sensible Data from a person you must obtain their prior consent.
 In the case of Sensible Data, this prior consent must be in writing.

 Likewise, the people whose data is being collected must be informed precisely what their data will be used for, who will have access to the data and the existence of the database where their information will be stored as well the name and address of the person in charge of such.